IMA-WorldHealth/bhima/docs/en/stock-management/movement.adjustment.md

   <img src="./images/stock-adjustment-unpopulated-form.png" alt="Stock Adjustment Form Unpopulated" width="800">

 - In the "Code" column, enter the a few characters in the name of the stock item.
-A list of items with the same characters appears.
+A list of items with inventory codes including those characters appears.
 Click on the desired item to select it.

 - Click on the relevant box in the "lot" column.
 The system will show the different existing lots.
 Select the relevant one by clicking on it.